idaholab/TMAP8/doc/content/verification_and_validation/ver-1kb.md

 ## Results

 Two subcases are considered.
 In the first subcase, we assume that $K=1/RT$ as is done in [!cite](ambrosek2008verification), which is expected to lead to $C_1 = C_2$ at equilibrium.
 In the second, $K=10/RT$, which is expected to lead to $C_1 = 10 C_2$.
 This second case is added to exercise TMAP8 in a case with a concentration jump.
 In the first subcase, consistent with the results from TMAP7, the pressure evolution in both enclosures is shown in [ver-1kb_comparison_time] as a function of time.
 Both pressures find equilibrium and become equal, which is consistent with $C_1 = K (RT C_2)^n$ for $K=1/RT$ and $n=1$.
 The concentration ratio between enclosures 1 and 2 in [ver-1kb_concentration_ratio] shows that the results obtained with TMAP8 are consistent with the analytical results derived from the sorption law for $K R T=1$.
 As shown in [ver-1kb_mass_conservation], mass is conserved between the two enclosures over time, with a variation in mass of only $1.0$ %.
+This variation in mass can be further minimized by refining the mesh, i.e., increasing the number of segments in the domain.

 !media comparison_ver-1kb.py
        image_name=ver-1kb_comparison_time.png